I’ve been to the mountaintop. Martin Luther King

 It started each night with saying our prayers.

-In my readied position, I see my brother’s tiny head peeping over the covers and sense a faint whiff of Old Spice hovering around Daddy’s handsome head.
+In readied position, I could see my brother’s tiny head peeping over the covers and sense the faint whiff of Old Spice hovering around Daddy’s handsome head.
 His lessons for living from those evenings still stand.

 He called on us to say the prayers that he taught us, usually the 23rd Psalm or the Lord’s Prayer, and then he talked about Jesus’s revolutionary ideas.
 He also told stories about his friends.
 Somehow during the twists and turns of what was said, he conveyed that there were many paths to God.

 Acknowledging that Jesus’s teachings were a challenge to follow, he offered that no better tools were known to him.
-And in addition by way of imprint from his stories, my desire for fast friendships was sealed.
+And too by way of imprint from his stories, my desire for fast friendships was sealed.

 The content of these chats, however dreamlike they hang today, show up as all-purpose compost for the journey.
 Even Daddy could not fathom their value for what was to come.
 Because as Scott Peck said, “Life is hard”.

-I vouch for the seeds he planted – for me they bloomed into a company of friends who by other-worldly grace have held fast together ever since college.
+I vouch for the seeds he planted – for me they bloomed into a company of friends who by other-worldly grace held fast since college days.
 Our gifts to each other are as open as the sky and as loving as the first day of spring.